jo-finndian/aleo/README.md

 ## <a name="setup">Setup</a>
 **IMPORTANT**: After cloning the repo, extract 'server.zip' and save to a separate folder – it cannot be run within the same project folder as the rest of the app.

+### Server Setup
+Install node via Homebrew with `brew install node`, navigate to the server folder, and run `node server.js`.

+### General Setup
 To run this project, you must have an [Expo](https://expo.io/) account.
-Once you have an Expo account, and Expo is installed on your machine, simply run:

-npm install
-expo start
+### Steps
+1. Save server.zip outside of main project folder.
+2. Set up and run server (see 'Server Setup').
+3. Navigate to project folder, and open a terminal window.
+4. Run `npm install`.
+5. Open your simulator of choice.
+6. In your terminal window run `expo start`, then `a` for Android, or `i` for iOS.